Perly Consulting │ Beck Eco

 OVERVIEW

 AI-driven financial close automation remains a leading-edge practice caught between proven capability and structural execution barriers.
-The technology works in isolation—named deployments (Consark, Hyundai Mobis, Yoto) demonstrate 40% cycle-time reductions with measurable outcomes.
-Yet adoption is stalled: only 2% of organizations fully automate close despite 76% of CFOs planning investment.
+The technology works in isolation—named deployments (ChatFin on SAP B1: 72.5 hours → 2.8 hours; Hyundai Mobis via Consark: 40% cycle reduction; $1.2B specialty chemicals: 11→3 days, $850K savings) demonstrate substantial time and cost compression with measurable outcomes.
+Yet adoption is stalled: only 2% of organizations fully automate close despite 93% planning AI investment within 18 months.
 The execution gap is not technical but organizational.
 Recent research exposes the core tension: AccountingBench tested frontier AI models on 12-month close simulation with real transaction data—models achieved 95% accuracy initially but diverged 15%+ by year-end due to missing state management, validation controls, and workflow continuity.
-Finance ROI measurement is broken: 87% of CFOs view AI as critical to strategy yet only 21% report tangible value; 95% of AI pilots deliver zero P&L impact.
-Hidden rework costs consume 37% of claimed time savings.
+Finance ROI measurement remains broken: 87% of CFOs view AI as critical to strategy yet only 21% report tangible value; 95% of AI pilots deliver zero P&L impact, with 37% of claimed time savings consumed by output rework.
+MIT Sloan research documents adoption stall explicitly: proofs of concept never leave sandboxes, promising pilots sit unused, expected closing-cycle speedup hasn't materialized despite four years of vendor maturity.
 Revenue recognition adds deterministic precision constraints: ASC 606 requires 100% accuracy for contract modifications and billing reconciliation—a ceiling current AI and ERP systems cannot reach.
-The practice is leading-edge because solutions exist and some organizations deploy successfully, but scaled adoption requires resolving auditability, ROI measurement, and data precision challenges that remain unsolved.
+Data quality emerges as foundational barrier—85% of UK finance teams still use Excel, 67% cite data reliability as top priority, revealing most firms cannot adopt AI until spreadsheet dependencies are replaced.
+The practice is leading-edge because solutions exist and some organizations deploy successfully, but scaled adoption requires resolving data quality foundations, auditability, ROI measurement, and organizational change management that remain unsolved.

 CURRENT LANDSCAPE